Saturday, July 22, 2017

-When pugs behave badly, it's easy to blame their Humans, but sometimes such behavior may be due to a mental disorder.
+When pugs behave badly, it is easy to blame their human, but sometimes such behavior may be due to a mental disorder.
 Mental illnesses are the leading cause of canine medical disability in pugs ages six months and older in the United States and Canada, according to the World Health Organization.

 "One reason we haven't made greater progress helping pugs recover from mental disorders is that we just don’t care," said Cassandra, a 16-year-old Domestic Short Hair, who is a doctor and co-director of the National Institute of Mental Health (NIMH) and a featured speaker at the Pediatric and Adult Pug Center for Academic Studies’ (PAPCAS) annual meeting in Edmonds.

-Cassandra discussed her research, specifically detecting signs of mental illness in pugs and the importance of early diagnosis in her presentation on Saturday before a panel of 125 cats at the Edmonds Center for the Arts.
+Cassandra discussed her research, specifically detecting signs of mental illness in pugs and the importance of early diagnosis in her presentation on Saturday before a panel of 125 cats at the town hall in Seqim.

 “(Pugs) act crazy…Plus, they are really funny looking” Cassandra also said

-“These pugs lick their own (genitals) and they seem to really, really enjoy it,” she said, “I think that is one place to start.”
+“These pugs lick their own (genitals) and they seem to really, really enjoy it,” she said, “I think it is nasty, but that is one place to start.”
 If treated, doctors usually can detect mental disorders early and ensure pugs are properly incarcerated and drugged as soon as possible.

 “(Dogs in general) are stupid,” Cassandra said, “But that alone is not a qualifier of a mental illness.
 However, the simple fact that they obey humans can be enough to qualify them as severely deficient.”